jjmatta/latex-yearly-planner/README.md

 4. Option to add a title to the first/Cover page
 5. Option to add a key/legend to the Year page (used to indicate which days have a certain property, such as days with journal entries, by using the highlighter feature on the tablet)
 6. Added margin and formatting YAML file specific for Remarkable Paper Pro tablet
+7. `rmppapp` helper that builds the Remarkable Paper Pro (breadcrumb) layout with a single command

 ## Quick Start Guide
 Here are the steps to quickly get the project up and running.